edgedb/edgedb/docs/guides/migrations/guide.rst

 but an interesting one for those curious about what goes on behind the scenes during a migration.

-Migrations in EdgeDB before the advent of the EdgeDB Project flow were still automated but required more manual work if you didn't want to accept all of the suggestions provided by the server.
+Migrations in EdgeDB before the advent of the ``edgedb project`` flow were still automated but required more manual work if you didn't want to accept all of the suggestions provided by the server.
 This process is in fact still used to migrate even today; the CLI just